 Cinnamon also contains vitamins A, B, and C and important minerals, like iron, manganese, calcium, and zinc.2

 The history of cinnamon is long and rich.
 It’s been as an ancient folk medicine for thousands of years.
-In Indian Ayurvedic traditions, cinnamon has long been used as a treatment for respiratory, digestive, and gynecological issues.3 In the Middle Ages, cinnamon was used as a remedy for coughs and indigestion.4
+In Indian Ayurvedic traditions, cinnamon has long been used as a treatment for respiratory, digestive, and gynecological issues.3 In the Middle Ages, cinnamon was used as a remedy for coughs.4